-She has been involved in the fight to defend the region since 1987.
-She became involved in social work with natives and peasants, especially in Guapinol.
-When she began to see that the water of the rivers in the area were endangered, her activism took a step forward “Water is like the mother who feeds us.
-When they pollute it, it’s as if they were abusing our mother”.
+Since 1987 he has been involved in the struggle for the defense of the territory.
+He began to do social work with indigenous people and farmers, especially in Guapinol.
+When he began to see that the water of the rivers in the area began to be in danger, his activism increased: “Water is like the mother that feeds us.
+When it is saturated, it is as if they were touching our mother”.

-In 2018, the lives of Domínguez and the inhabitants of Guapinol took an unexpected turn: the company Inversiones Los Pinares began building a road to access the mountain of Botaderos.
-As a result of this project, the water in the Guapinol River filled with sediment and the community was unable to use it for 7 months.
-The water had turned into mud.
+In 2018, the life of Domínguez and the inhabitants of Guapinol took an unexpected turn: the company Inversiones Los Pinares started to build a road to access the Botaderos mountain.
+As a result of the works, the water from the Guapinol river silted up and the community was unable to use it for 7 months.
+The water was mud.

-If the project began we’d have to leave.
-It would be the same as with the San Martin mine, in the Siria Valley region, for example, which operated from 2000 to 2009 and produced high levels of cyanide, arsenic and mercury that affected neighbouring communities.
-The project will also affect the river that passes through the community, which was already filled with sediment for seven months, and the water would be polluted.
+If the project starts, we should go.
+It would happen as with the San Martín mine in the Valle de Siria region, for example, which operated between 2000 and 2009 and produced high levels of cyanide, arsenic and mercury affecting neighbouring communities.
+The project will also affect the river that passes through the community, which has been silted up for seven months and will contaminate the water.

-There are already 6 applications from companies operating in the protected area that could destroy the municipality and contaminate the 35 water sources that flow into the park.
-We live in fear, watching the work under construction from afar every day.
+In fact there are already 6 applications from companies operating in the protected area that could destroy the municipality and contaminate the 35 water sources that come from the park.
+We live in fear every day looking from afar at the construction site.

-We demand that our right to clean water be respected, the end of the mining and the freedom of the detained defenders who are still in preventative detention after fifteen months.
+We demand our right to clean water, the end of mining and the release of the detained defenders who have been in custody for more than fifteen months.

-Guapinol is a community with extraordinary development thanks to the community itself.
-I don’t want to be moved from here, that’s why we are fighting.
-We are happy here we are workers, and the producers of our own food.
-The struggle goes beyond the defence of life, it is about leaving our children and grandchildren a place where they can be happy, and a healthy environment.
+Guapinol is a community with an extraordinary development thanks to the community itself.
+I don’t want to be displaced from here, that’s why we live here.
+Here we are happy.
+Workers, producers of our own food.
+The struggle goes beyond the defense of life, it is about leaving our children and our children an environment where they can be happy and a healthy environment.